Dick Tracy (1990 film): Music

-Dick Tracy is also the first film to use digital audio.
+Dick Tracy is the first film to use digital audio.
 In a December 1990 interview with The New York Times, Elfman criticized the growing tendency to use digital technology for sound design and dubbing purposes.
 "I detest contemporary scoring and dubbing in cinema.
 Film music as an art took a deep plunge when Dolby stereo hit.
 Stereo has the capacity to make orchestral music sound big and beautiful and more expansive, but it also can make sound effects sound four times as big.
 That began the era of sound effects over music."